Elena Lovato

 2022-23 Texas Association of Basketball Coaches Assistant Coach of the Year

-In 2022-23, assisted Texas to the program’s first Big 12 Conference Regular Season Championship in 19 seasons
+In 2022-23, helped lead Texas to the program’s first Big 12 Conference Regular Season Championship in 19 seasons

 As Texas’ Recruiting Coordinator, signed a 2021 class that ranked 6th nationally, and helped the program sign a 2023 class that ranked 12th nationally